Updated: January, 2022

 Guided by the pronouncements of scientists, a number of governments, communities, and global leaders have either declared a climate emergency or urged others to do so.
 Here is a sampling:

-- 1,874 towns, cities and counties have similar declarations, including 128 in the United States.
+- 2,060 towns, cities and counties have similar declarations, including 128 in the United States – representing around 1 billion people globally.
 This includes the cities of Austin, Boston, Chicago, New York City, San Francisco, and Tucson.
 For more detailed data see this frequently updated spreadsheet hosted by Climate Mobilization.

 - The United Nations Secretary General António Guterres called on all governments to declare an emergency in December 2020.
 “Can anybody still deny that we are facing a dramatic emergency?” he said.
 “I call on all leaders worldwide to declare a State of Climate Emergency in their countries until carbon neutrality is reached.”